angelofallars/htmx-go/README.md

 With the Gin web framework on the other hand, try using `context.Request` and `context.Writer`.

+If you use Fiber, it is recommended to use [`htmx-fiber`](https://github.com/sopa0/htmx-fiber) instead, which is a fork of htmx-go.

 ## Additional resources

 - [HTMX - HTTP Header Reference](https://htmx.org/reference/#headers)